oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 #### Initial use case - summary

-In this use case, we set up an initial weblogic domain.
+In this use case, we set up an initial WebLogic domain.
 This involves:

-  - A WDT archive zip that contains your application(s).
+  - A WDT archive ZIP file that contains your applications.
   - A WDT model that describes your WebLogic configuration.
-  - A docker image that contains your WDT model files and archive.
+  - A Docker image that contains your WDT model files and archive.
   - Creating secrets for the domain.
   - Creating a domain resource for the domain that references your secrets and image.

 Once the domain resource is deployed the WebLogic operator will start an 'introspector job' that converts your models into a WebLogic configuration, and, then the operator will pass this configuration to each WebLogic Server in the domain.

 > **Note:** If you are taking the `JRF` path through the sample, then substitute `JRF` for `WLS` in your image names and directory paths.
 Also note that the JRF-v1 model YAML differs from the WLS-v1 YAML file (it contains an additional ``domainInfo -> RCUDbInfo` stanza).